rage/programming-23/data/error_messages.md

 ### SyntaxError: unindent does not match any outer indentation level on line [line number]

 Your code is indented incorrectly at the line indicated in the error message.
 For example, all lines within an `if` block must be indented the same.
-To fix this error, indent all lines within a program block with the exact same amount of whitespace.
+To fix this error, indent all lines within a block of code with the exact same amount of whitespace.
 The following code would cause this error:

 ```python